Some years ago I was using

 I didn’t know better, so I stuck with it for years.

 Then something happened.
 I had to upgrade my LTS version.

 Everything crashed.
-I couldn’t even boot
+I couldn’t even start

 Ubuntu anymore.
 Since I had no clue about Linux in general, I didn’t even try to fix it.
 I had to reinstall everything.